I am delighted to create a ketubah for your wedding! Here's what you need to know as you place your order.

 If possible, please plan to allow 4-6 weeks for creation of your papercut ketubah.
 If your deadline is sooner just let me know, and I will be happy to work with you to be sure your ketubah is ready well in advance of your wedding!

-I will send you detailed care information when your ketubah ships.
 Your ketubah will ship flat by UPS Ground, protected within a clear plastic art envelope and packed safely between several layers of cardboard.
 It will be mounted on a firm white gatorboard, ready for signing and display at your wedding!